santiyounger/wpm-reading-time/README.md

 See reading time, word count, and your current reading speed all displayed clearly in one place.

 ### Cross-Platform
-Works on desktop, mobile, and tablet.
+Designed to work on desktop and mobile.
 Your presets will sync if you use Obsidian Sync.

 ### Native Design
 Matches Obsidian's design language.
 Feels like a built-in feature.